Sportforum Hohenschönhausen: Use of the site

 The Dynamo-Sportforum was built as a training center for elite sport.
 It was used by top athletes and future Olympic medalists of East Germany.

-The sports club SC Dynamo Berlin, with its many sports, disciplines and squads, was the main user of sports forum for decades.
+The sports club SC Dynamo Berlin, with its many sports, disciplines and squads, was the main user of the sports complex for decades.
 The Central Management Office (Büro der Zentralen Leitung) (BdZL) of the sports association SV Dynamo also had its offices in the Dynamo-Sportforum.

 The Olympic Training Center Berlin (OSP Berlin) has used the Sportform since the beginning of the 1990s and is now the main user of the facilities.
 The former sports medicine building of SV Dynamo in the Sportforum has been the headquarters of the OSP Berlin since 1992.
 More than 300 national team athletes regularly train in the facility.
 The OSP Berlin is the largest Olympic training center in Germany.

 The Sportforum is home to eleven state training centres.
-800 Berlin state team athletes regularly train in the facility.
+Around 800 Berlin state team athletes regularly train in the facility.
 The facility also houses the School and High-Performance Sports Center Berlin (SLZB), the "House of Athletes" with around 200 rooms to rent, and the Institute for Sports Science of the Humboldt University of Berlin, with approximately 500 students.

 The SLZB sports school in the Sportforum holds a special position in world sports.
 There is no other school in the world with as many Olympic medals or participation in Olympic Games, World and European championship titles as well as School World Championships as the SZLB.
 The SLZB was known as the elite Children and Youth Sports School (Kinder- und Jugendsportschule) (KJS) "Werner Seelenbinder" during the East German era.

 Around 20 sports clubs as based in the Sportforum and more than 3,000 athletes use the facilities every day.
 The main users among the sports clubs based in the Sportforum are SC Berlin, Berliner TSC, BFC Dynamo, Eisbären Berlin junior teams and Alba Berlin junior teams.
 Other users are Füchse Berlin, SSG Humboldt zu Berlin, SC Charlottenburg and SV Preußen Berlin.